-- b.
-Enter the password in the Password and Confirm Password fields. - If you do not know the authorized user's full LDAP Distinguished Name: - a.
+- Enter the password in the Password and Confirm Password fields. - If the LDAP server type is Active Directory, and if you do not know the authorized user's full LDAP Distinguished Name: - a.
 Click Find Distinguished Name in the Distinguished Name Auto Discovery frame to open the Distinguished Name Auto Discovery pop-up box (see Fig. 4-8). - b.
 Enter the administrator's User Name (e.g. administrator). - Enter the Domain Name (e.g. logo.com).
 This field displays greyed out if it was already included on the Address Info tab. - d.
 Enter the password in the Password and Confirm Password fields. - e.
 Click Find Distinguished Name to perform the search for the LDAP Distinguished Name.
 If the administrator's user name and password are successfully retrieved, the pop-up box closes and the fields on this tab become populated with appropriate data.

-NOTE: Once the Distinguished Name and password are successfully saved on this tab, Distinguished Name Auto Discovery frame will no longer display at the bottom of this tab.
+NOTE: Once the Distinguished Name and password are successfully saved on this tab, the Distinguished Name Auto Discovery frame will no longer display at the bottom of this tab.